notice

 ▲The venue was packed to capacity.
 Thank you to everyone who lined up

-Prizes include the brewer's "maekake" (apron) and sake cup
+Prizes included the brewer's "maekake" (apron) and a sake cup.
+It

-It was just rock-paper-scissors, but it was a lot of fun
+was just rock-paper-scissors, but everyone had a blast.

 English